UBC-Thunderbots/Software/src/thunderbots/firmware/HowToBuildAndFlashFirmware.md

 9. You can now power on the robot, and it should be running the new firmware!

 ## The Radio dongle
-To simply buildthe code, run the `flash_radio.sh` script
+To simply buildthe code, run the `build_radio.sh` script

 To build and flash the code (actually load it onto the dongle), do the following:
 1. Make sure the dongle is unplugged from your comupter (so that it is unpowered)